BDC Hamburger Icon

 • Research and data collection: In today’s data-driven world, you can gain a competitive edge by using social media to gather customer data and research your competition.

-• Trend tracking: In marketing, it’s important to keep up with trends.
+• Trend tracking: In marketing, it’s important to keep up with digital trends.
 Hashtags, keywords and other trends are easy to monitor on social media.

 • Networking: You can use social media to find support and mentoring from other women.